tanvi-orcl/fpp-ansible/fpp_notes.md

 4. What are we doing about the current homes that are not working copies? - trying to figure out if that's a big enough edge case where I should address it

 TASKS

-How-to Create RDBMS Images using FPP for ExaCC
-- dbaascli download / create fresh RDBMS home commands need to be run as root

 19.13 version database
 - new 19.13 DB Home, will need to create an image from that.
 If they add patches to it next week, they'll need to create a new image from that.
 However, they shouldn't be doing that.
 This is an image we're going to take and test.
 Okay, we're happy with it, etc. etc.